influxdata/influxdb-client-js/influxdb-client-apis.getdebugpprofgoroutinerequest.debug.md

 ## GetDebugPprofGoroutineRequest.debug property

-- `0`<!-- -->: (Default) Return the report as a gzip-compressed protocol buffer. - `1`<!-- -->: Return a response body with the report formatted as human-readable text.
-The report contains comments that translate addresses to function names and line numbers for debugging.
+- `0`<!-- -->: (Default) Return the report as a gzip-compressed protocol buffer. - `1`<!-- -->: Return a response body with the report formatted as human-readable text with comments that translate addresses to function names and line numbers for debugging.

 `debug=1` is mutually exclusive with the `seconds` query parameter.